Polesden Lacey Infant School was awarded the Teaching Awards Sustainable School of the year 2010 at the London & South East Finals.

 Saving Turtles….one bag at a time

-Our new re-usable bag has been designed to high light the plight caused to turtles world wide through the use of plastic bags.
+Our re-usable bag was designed to high light the plight caused to turtles world wide through the use of plastic bags.
 The bag was designed by the children.

 Eco Schools Programme